Museum-quality art embellishes the interior of our New Orleans hotel

-Known for its superb art, Windsor Court boasts a museum quality collection of paintings, sculptures, tapestries and furnishings dating from the 17th to late 20th centuries.
-Most pieces are of British origin with a decided emphasis on Windsor Castle and the Royal Family’s life there.
-Here is a sample of some of the works you may encounter during your visit:
+Surrounded by a city rich in history, Windsor Court Hotel plays its part to preserve the beauty of the past with an award-winning collection of paintings, sculptures, tapestries, and furnishings dating from the 17th to the late 20th centuries.
+Many of our pieces are of British origin with a decided emphasis on Windsor Castle and the royal family’s life there.

-Lobby - Near the Front Desk, view 17th century lavish court life in King Charles II's Last Sunday, a painting by William Powell Frith, which was originally housed at the Royal Academy of London.
-Nearby, an exquisite example of Nicolas de Largilliere’s work, Portrait of the Prince of Wales and His Sister (James and Louisa are portrayed as young children of James II).
-Also greeting arriving guests are King George V and Queen Mary in full Empire regalia, in a portrait by J. Barton, and a Thomas Thornycroft bronze sculpture of a young Queen Victoria on Horseback gracing the entrance to Le Salon.
+Near the Front Desk, view the 17th-century lavish court life in King Charles II's Last Sunday, a painting by William Powell Frith and originally housed at the Royal Academy of London.
+Nearby, an exquisite example of Nicolas de Largilliere’s work, Portrait of the Prince of Wales and His Sister portrays James and Louisa as young children of James II.
+You will also be greeted by King George V and Queen Mary in full Empire regalia in a portrait by J. Barton.
+A Thomas Thornycroft bronze sculpture of a young Queen Victoria on Horseback graces the entrance to Le Salon.

-Second Floor - Adjacent to the Polo Club Lounge, view works such as Sir Joshua Reynolds’ portrait of Captain William Saltern-Wylett, RN and Viscount Linley’s (nephew of Elizabeth II) Marquetry Scene which is a view of the Queen’s private rose garden at Windsor.
-And, inside the Polo Club sits the George V Cup, a trophy presented to the 1910 winner of Ascot.
+Adjacent to our New Orleans hotel’s Polo Club Lounge, view works such as Sir Joshua Reynolds’ portrait of Captain William Saltern-Wylett, RN and Viscount Linley’s (nephew of Elizabeth II) Marquetry Scene, which is a view of the Queen’s private rose garden at Windsor.
+Inside the lounge sits the George V Cup, a trophy presented to the 1910 winner of Ascot.

-Also on the second floor along Nash Hall are 25 hand-finished chromolithographs of Windsor Castle's private and State apartments by Sir Joseph Nash as commissioned by Queen Victoria in the mid-nineteenth century.
+Along Nash Hall, discover 25 hand-finished chromolithographs of Windsor Castle's private and state apartments by Sir Joseph Nash as commissioned by Queen Victoria in the mid-19th century.
 Gracing the walls are also two notable depictions of Windsor Castle, including a fine 1885 painting by W.R.
 Stone, and Windsor Castle from the Thames painted by Thomas Gainsborough, RA.
-A scale model of Windsor Castle, an original from the renovation of the castle in the 1820’s as presented by the renowned Sir Jeffrey Wyattville, is also displayed.
+Also on display is a scale model of Windsor Castle, an original from the renovation of the castle in the 1820s as presented by the renowned Sir Jeffrey Wyattville.

-In the Palm Court, see Sir Anthony Van Dyck's Queen Henrietta Maria (consort to Charles I) and exquisitely on display in the Boardroom, two early 18th century works — a Brussels Tapestry, of Vertumnus and Pomona and a Jacob Huysman painting portraying A Noblewoman with Her Three Children.
+See Sir Anthony Van Dyck's Queen Henrietta Maria (consort to Charles I) exquisitely on display in the Boardroom, as well as two early 18th century works — a Brussels Tapestry of Vertumnus and Pomona and a Jacob Huysman painting portraying A Noblewoman with Her Three Children.

-Club Lounge (22nd Floor) - Handsomely gracing the private Club Lounge are other fine examples of Windsor royalty that include a prophetically haunted Edward VIII When Prince of Wales; David, as he was known, wearing the uniform of the Welsh guards; and a needlepoint tapestry worked by the prince himself.
+Handsomely gracing the private Club Lounge are other fine examples of Windsor royalty that include a prophetically haunted Edward VIII as Prince of Wales; David, as he was known, wearing the uniform of the Welsh guards; and a needlepoint tapestry worked by the prince himself.